Astronomical unit: History

 Another method involved determining the constant of aberration.
 Simon Newcomb gave great weight to this method when deriving his widely accepted value of 8.80 arcsecond for the solar parallax (close to the modern value of 8.794143 arcsec), although Newcomb also used data from the transits of Venus.
 Newcomb also collaborated with A. A. Michelson to measure the speed of light with Earth-based equipment; combined with the constant of aberration (which is related to the light time per unit distance), this gave the first direct measurement of the Earth–Sun distance in metres.
 Newcomb's value for the solar parallax (and for the constant of aberration and the Gaussian gravitational constant) were incorporated into the first international system of astronomical constants in 1896, which remained in place for the calculation of ephemerides until 1964.
-The name "astronomical unit" appears first to have been used in 1903.
+The name "astronomical unit" was first used in 1848.

 The discovery of the near-Earth asteroid 433 Eros and its passage near Earth in 1900–1901 allowed a considerable improvement in parallax measurement.
 Another international project to measure the parallax of 433 Eros was undertaken in 1930–1931.

 Direct radar measurements of the distances to Venus and Mars became available in the early 1960s.
 Along with improved measurements of the speed of light, these showed that Newcomb's values for the solar parallax and the constant of aberration were inconsistent with one another.